Cavitation: Hydrodynamic cavitation

 A natural continuation of these studies was recently presented in The Hydrodynamics of Cavitating Flows – an encyclopedic work encompassing all the best advances in this domain for the last three decades, and blending the classical methods of mathematical research with the modern capabilities of computer technologies.
 These include elaboration of nonlinear numerical methods of solving 3D cavitation problems, refinement of the known plane linear theories, development of asymptotic theories of axisymmetric and nearly axisymmetric flows, etc. As compared to the classical approaches, the new trend is characterized by expansion of the theory into the 3D flows.
 It also reflects a certain correlation with current works of an applied character on the hydrodynamics of supercavitating bodies.

 Hydrodynamic cavitation can also improve some industrial processes.
 For instance, cavitated corn slurry shows higher yields in ethanol production compared to uncavitated corn slurry in dry milling facilities.

 This is also used in the mineralization of bio-refractory compounds which otherwise would need extremely high temperature and pressure conditions since free radicals are generated in the process due to the dissociation of vapors trapped in the cavitating bubbles, which results in either the intensification of the chemical reaction or may even result in the propagation of certain reactions not possible under otherwise ambient conditions.

+Acoustic cavitation and ultrasonic cavitation

+Inertial cavitation can also occur in the presence of an acoustic field.
+Microscopic gas bubbles that are generally present in a liquid will be forced to oscillate due to an applied acoustic field.
+If the acoustic intensity is sufficiently high, the bubbles will first grow in size and then rapidly collapse.
+Hence, inertial cavitation can occur even if the rarefaction in the liquid is insufficient for a Rayleigh-like void to occur.

+Ultrasonic cavitation inception will occur when the acceleration of the ultrasound source is enough to produce the needed pressure drop.
+This pressure drop depends on the value of the acceleration and the size of the affected volume by the pressure wave.
+The dimensionless number that predicts ultrasonic cavitation is the Garcia-Atance number.
+High power ultrasonic horns produce accelerations high enough to create a cavitating region that can be used for homogenization, dispersion, deagglomeration, erosion, cleaning, milling, emulsification, extraction, disintegration, and sonochemistry.

 Applications

+Water transport

+In supercavitation, cavitation is intentionally induced around high-speed submerged objects to reduce skin drag.